Ford Ranger Raptor, Lamborghini Aventador S, Bollinger B1: This Week’s Top Photos

 2019 Mercedes-Benz A-Class sedan spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 Mercedes-Benz is about to expand its compact car family with a new A-Class sedan, and this week we spotted our first prototype.
-It revealed that the designers will be adhering closely to the sleek lines of the A Sedan concept unveiled earlier this year.
+It reveals that the designers will be adhering closely to the sleek lines of the A Sedan concept unveiled earlier this year.

 The Lamborghini Aventador is now quite a few years old but it still draws as many looks as a supermodel in a bikini.
 This week we drove the updated S version which benefits from more power and rear-wheel steering.
 Lamborghini also unveiled the open-top version of the car.

-You may think you’re looking at an ordinary Jaguar E-Type but residing within this beauty is a pure electric powertrain.
+You may think you’re looking at an ordinary Jaguar E-Type, but residing within this beauty is a pure electric powertrain.
 Incredibly, the people who built it managed to fit the electric powertrain, including the batteries, in the same space taken up by E-Type’s normal powertrain.

 Another electric car in the headlines this week is a 4-door version of the Bollinger B1.
 What’s the Bollinger B1?
 It’s a no-nonsense pickup truck capable of handling the roughest terrain, all while producing zero emissions.
 And it was developed by a startup in New York.